Updated On: January 19, 2024 by ConnollyCove

 The Château de Puymartin was built in the 13th century, perhaps around 1269.
 The One Hundred Years War started in Perigord, and this castle played a significant role in the conflict between France and England.

-The castle today welcomes visitors through the Saint-Louis courtyard.
+Today, the castle welcomes visitors through the Saint-Louis courtyard.
 It presents various treasures such as the 18th-century Aubusson tapestries, the 17th-century trompe-l’oeil painted chimney in the room of honour, and the “French ceiling of the Great Hall” adorned with Flemish tapestries.

 After proving himself in war, it is reported that Jean de Saint-Clar caught his wife Thérèse in the arms of a young lord from the neighbourhood when he returned to the castle.
 Jealous and enraged, he killed him before locking his wife in the tower.
 After fifteen arduous years of repentance, she passed away there.